rafael-abuawad/express-starter/README.md

 # Express App Template

+This template is aimed at projects that only need a basic front-end and a basic back-end (**No front-end frameworks, No RESTful API endpoints, No JsonWebTokens**).
 Basic, but useful Express JS starter app template.
 This template includes express, express-session, morgan, nunjucks as the templating engine, prettier as the formater, and Prisma as the ORM.

 ## Contains